CarboniDavide/mob_montreaux/CI-CD.md

 Run Frontend Tests           ✓ 1m 45s
 ├─ All Vitest tests passed  ✓ 27s (26 tests)

+Build and Push Docker Images ⊘ Skipped
 Deploy Application           ⊘ Skipped
 ```

 **What this means:**
 - Tests failed ❌
-- Deployment was blocked (good!) 🛡️
+- Image builds and deployment were blocked (good!) 🛡️
 - You need to fix the code ⚠️

 ---